The Eardley Escarpment is home to the richest and most fragile ecosystem in Gatineau Park, primarily because of its geology and location.

 The majority of Gatineau Park’s white-tailed deer spend winter on the Escarpment, as the area is well protected from cold, northerly winds.

-Help us protect Gatineau Park, and leave no trace.
+Help us protect Gatineau Park, and please follow the principles of outdoor ethics.

 Cookie Notice: Our website uses tracking technologies (cookies) to learn how our visitors interact with our site.
 This helps us to improve our services, and provide you with valuable content.
 Read our privacy policy.